MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

 #### Task 1: Add a new role assignment

-In this task, you will add a new role assignment to allow Azure App Service pull the docker image from Azure COntainer Registry.
+In this task, you will add a new role assignment to allow Azure App Service pull the docker image from Azure Container Registry.

 1. Navigate to the [**Azure Portal**](https://portal.azure.com).
 1. In the Azure portal, click on the **Cloud Shell** icon, located directly to the right of the search textbox at the top of the page.